deancollins84/cushon/README.md

       And I need to view available funds
      When I request POST "/funds?limit=1"
      Then I should get a status code of 200
-      And See only one result
+      And See only one result, but still paginated
 ```